Support staff have a wide range of jobs in schools, such as teacher aide, personal assistant, librarian, executive officer and general office work.

 - Special leave – while you are pregnant, you can have up to 10 days’ pregnancy-related leave.

 You need to apply to your employer before taking parental leave.
 The usual notice required is 3 months but this can be reduced in some circumstances, such as if an adoption is arranged in a short time.
-The Ministry of Business, Innovation and Employment website explains how to apply for parental leave.
+The Ministry of Business, Innovation and Employment website (external link) explains how to apply for parental leave.

 Parental leave payment

 If you qualify for the parental leave payment, it is paid through Inland Revenue, so you need to apply for this payment and your school must confirm that you are entitled to parental leave.
-The Ministry of Business, Innovation and Employment website explains how to apply for parental leave payments.
+The Ministry of Business, Innovation and Employment website (external link) explains how to apply for parental leave payments.

 To resign (or retire) from your job, you need to give your school board one month’s written notice.